cvat-ai/cvat/site/content/en/docs/administration/advanced/analytics.md

 x-request-id: 4631f5fa-a4f0-42a8-b77b-7426fc298a85
 ```

-Finally, the CSV file can be downloaded by
+The CSV file can be downloaded by
 adding the `action=download` query parameter to the request:

 ```bash